When the Leader Becomes the Load-Bearing Structure

 Often, it’s accompanied by praise.

-The leader becomes the one who can step in.
+The leader becomes the one who steps in.

 At first, this feels like competence doing its job.